-SAAF support services include helping clients find and register with a GP, visiting those sick in hospital, visiting the sick at home, organising and hosting social events, welfare support, interpretation and translation services, signposting clients to appropriate services in the voluntary sector.
+SAAF support services include helping clients find and register with a GP, visiting those sick in hospital and at home, organising and hosting social events, welfare support, interpretation and translation services, and signposting clients to appropriate services in the statutory and voluntary sector.

 Hospital visits: Hospital visits are designed to give material and emotional support to patients.
 This may include providing ethnic food and organising prayers and hymns with patients.

 Home visits: Home visits are designed to ensure patients are coping well in their own homes.
 This may include organising shopping, and helping with domestic chores such as cleaning and paying bills.
 SAAF volunteers also give emotional support and signposting clients to appropriate services.

 Social events: SAAF holds social events at least four times a year following each general meeting.
 Social events are designed to offer social support to individuals within a cultural setting providing drinks, food, music and information in the various languages spoken within Southern Africa including Shona, Debele, Chinyanja, Zulu, Tswana……